-This section is derived from UCC Article 9 Sections 9-310(a), 9-516(a) and (b), 9-517, and 9-520(a), (b), and (c).
-One purpose is to establish a system for perfection of security interests by filing a security-interest statement with the office, even if the secured party cannot obtain and submit to the office the certificate of title.
-So long as this [act] applies to the vehicle, under Section 4 or other choice of law rules, perfection may occur under this section without regard to the certificate of title.
-See also Comment to Section 25.
-Similarly, perfection does not require indication on a written certificate of title, although that does confer an additional measure of protection.
+1. This section is derived from [Uniform Commercial Code Article 9] Sections 9-310(a), 9-516(a) and (b), 9-517, and 9-520(a), (b), and (c).
+One purpose is to establish a system for perfection of security interests by filing a security-interest statement with the office, even if the secured party cannot obtain and submit to the office a certificate of title.
+So long as this act applies to the vehicle, under Section 4 or other choice of law rules, perfection may occur under this section without regard to the certificate of title.
+See also Comment to Section 25; Comment 3 to Section 2.
+Similarly, perfection does not require indication on a certificate of title, although that does confer an additional measure of protection.
 See Sections 15-19.
-Perfection occurs upon receipt of a sufficient security-interest statement and payment of the required fee, making the statement effective under Section 25 and subject to perfection under this section, without any indication on a certificate of title, or even if a certificate of title has not otherwise been created.
+Perfection occurs upon receipt of a sufficient security-interest statement and payment of the required fee, making the statement effective under Section 25(b) as a means of perfection under this section, whether or not it is indicated on a certificate of title, or even if a certificate of title has not otherwise been created.
 See Sections 4 and 25.
-Subsection (a) also makes clear that perfection under this section is the exclusive means of perfecting a security interest in vehicle, except as provided in subsections (d) and (e), which follow UCC Article 9 Sections 9-311(d) and 9-313(b).
+Subsection (a) also makes clear that perfection under this section is the exclusive means of perfecting a security interest in vehicle, except as provided in subsections (d) and (e), which follow [Uniform Commercial Code Article 9] Sections 9-311(d) and 9-313(b).